DIDSR/PIDA/README.md

 PIDA/
-├── figures/                  # Visualizations and final result plots ├── annotations/              # Required for preprocessing nodules ├── data_preprocessing/       # Python script for train-test csv files generation ├── src/                      # Core Python scripts for train and test │   ├── baseline_train.py     # Train CNN only on High Dose (HD) CT images of LIDC dataset │   ├── baseline_test.py      # Test trained baseline on HD, Low-Dose (LD), and Standard-Dose (SD) CT images
+├── figures/                  # Visualizations and final result plots ├── annotations/              # Required for preprocessing nodules ├── data_preprocessing/       # Python script for 49x49x17 size of Nodule, and Non-Nodule patch generation as .npy using annotation file from LUNA16 challenge
+├── src/                      # Core Python scripts for train and test │   ├── baseline_train.py     # Train CNN only on High Dose (HD) CT images of LIDC dataset │   ├── baseline_test.py      # Test trained baseline on HD, Low-Dose (LD), and Standard-Dose (SD) CT images